 The U-visa is a special U.S. visa aimed at victims of certain crimes who have experienced significant physical or mental abuse and who cooperate with the investigation or prosecution of those crimes.
 The purpose of the U-visa is to encourage victims to assist law enforcement authorities without the fear of being deported.

-To be eligible for asylum in the United States, the following criteria must be met:
+To be eligible for asylum in the United States, you must meet certain criteria:

 Eligible crimes include, among others, domestic violence, sexual assault, human trafficking, extortion, kidnapping, slavery, and harassment.